oguntayomicheal/To-Do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
-**To Do list**

-> Description the project.
+# To Do list Application

-This is a single page application that allows users to keep track of their tasks.
+> This is a single page application that allows users to keep track of their tasks.
 Users can add the task and also check the checkbox if the task has been completed.

 ## Built With